Andre-lab/evodock/README.md

 #### 4. [DE]
 Differential Evolution options:
 1. `scheme`: The selection strategy for the base vector at mutation operation.
-1. Selection randomly (=RANDOM, default), 2.
-Select the best (=BEST)
+Options are: 1.
+Selection randomly (=RANDOM, default), 2.
+Select the best (=BEST).
 2. `popsize`: The size of the population.
 Default is 100.
 3. `mutate`: mutation rate (weight factor F).
 Must be between 0 and 1.0.
 Default is 0.1.
 4. `recombination`: crossover probability (CR).
 Must be between 0 and 1.0.
 Default is 0.7.
 5. `maxiter`: Generations to perform.
-Default is 50
+Default is 50.
 6. `local_search`: The local search docking scheme.
 For heteromeric docking use [None, only_slide, mcm_rosetta] for symmetryic docking use symshapedock.
 Default for heterodimeric docking is mcm_rosetta and for symmetryic docking symshapedock.
 7. `slide`: Use sliding or not.
 Default is True.
-8. `selection`: The energy type for use when selecting.
-1. Select by interface (=interface, default for symmetric docking), 2. select by total energy (=total, default for heterodimeric docking)
+8. `selection`: The energy type to use in the selection stage.
+Options are: 1.
+Select by interface (=interface, default for symmetric docking), 2. select by total energy (=total, default for heterodimeric docking).

 ```dosini
 [DE]